 In our toddler schedule, we usually read a book or two in the morning just before breakfast and then as a part of our bedtime reads.

-I like keeping books in different corners of the house beside a designated bookshelf.
+I like keeping books in different corners of the house besides our designated bookshelf.
 This has created an interest in reading from an early age.
 Books are placed in the living room on a low coffee table for morning reading, in his playroom in the bookshelf, and a few next to the bed for a night time read.

 [Cuddlycoo is offering my readers an extra 5% off sitewide.
 I love their book storage, toy storage boxes, and wooden toys.
-You must grab this code, CCFAMILY when you checkout.]
+You must grab this code, CCOPHIRA when you checkout.]

 One On One Time With Parents

 Which brings me to the most important part of our day, one-on-one time.
 Being a work from home mom it can be hard balancing both home and work.
-We have designated points of the day that are meant for one-on-one mommy-son time and when daddy is home he too gets his time with our son.
+We have designated points of the day that are meant for one-on-one mother toddler activities and when daddy is home he too gets his time with our son.